 In many jurisdictions in Pennsylvania, the Courts have construed Rule 542E and Commonwealth v.
 Ricker, to mean that hearsay alone may be used to prove every element of the offense at a preliminary hearing.
 This poor reasoning resulted in many preliminary hearings proceeding to trial where no complaining witness wanted to proceed with the case.
 For example, in many simple assault cases the complaining witness may not want to press charges.
 Nevertheless, the government would proceed with the case relying solely on the testimony of the responding officer at the preliminary hearing.
 Under McClelland, this will no longer be sufficient to hold a case for court at a preliminary hearing.

-Getting Your Case Dismissed at Preliminary Hearing
+Dismissing Case for Using Hearsay at Preliminary Hearing

 The Pennsylvania Supreme Court has reaffirmed that the Preliminary Hearing is an important proceeding that protects the individual against unlawful detection.
 Therefore, the burden is on the government to present in-court evidence at the proceeding that comports with recognized standards of reliability.
 If all the evidence presented against the defendant at a preliminary hearing is unreliable out-of-court statement (hearsay), the defendant may ask the judge to dismiss the case.
 This is particularly important in assault, domestic violent, and receiving stolen property cases where the government is often not ready to proceed with fact witnesses at the preliminary hearing.
 Therefore, if the government is unprepared or attempts to abuse Rule 542(E) your case should be dismissed.